Hypnodancer

 "Hypnodancer" is a song by the Russian punk-rave group Little Big, released on 8 May 2020 via Warner Music Russia and Little Big family.
-It was the first song to be released by the group after the single UNO, which was going to go to Eurovision 2020, before being cancelled due to the COVID-19 Pandemic.
+It was the first song to be released by the group after the single "Uno".

 Music video

 In addition to the usual group members, other celebrities took part in the video including: showman Alexander Gudkov, frontman of The Hatters, Yuri Muzychenko, vocalist of the Leningrad group Florida Chanturia, bloggers Ruslan Usachev and Danila Poperechny.
 The video was shot in St. Petersburg.